traevaldez/read-me-gen/Sample-README.md

     - [Test](#test)

   ## Description
-  This is a sample application so it doesn't do anything
+  This is a sample project README generated for the module 9 challenge

   ## Languages
-  This app was built with JavaScript,Node
+  This app was built with JavaScript,HTML,jQuery,Bootstrap,Node

   ## Install
-  You clone the git repository
+  You can't, but normally you would clone the repository

   ## Usage
-  You can't because it's a sample
+  you can't

   ## Credits
   [Trae Valdez](trae@traemail.com) // [GitHub](http://www.github.com/traevaldez)

   ## License
+  MIT

   ## Contribute
-  undefined
+  You can't

   ## Test
-  You don't
+  You can't